 We recognise that institutional investors may be subject to disclosure requirements of the use of our services.
 We support clients, upon their request, with disclosure relating to their discharge of stewardship responsibilities.
-Many voting clients will disclose their voting behaviour on their own website, and we provide vote disclosure files for this purpose as standard at no extra cost.
+Many voting recommendation clients will disclose their voting behaviour on their own website, and we provide vote disclosure files for this purpose as standard at no extra cost.
 We further assist PRI signatory clients with inputs they can use to support their own reporting.
+Clients requiring more autonomous solutions can sign up to additional available services through EOS such as ISS's Vote Disclosure Service which provisions a live feed of data with the option of being embedded on the client's own website, and the SEC N-PX 'ready-to-upload' disclosure report.

-Principle Two: Conflicts-of-Interest Management
+Principle Two: Conflicts-of-Interest Management9